Four Elements of a Great Video NarrativeShawn 06.26.2017

 Elements of a Great Narrative

 Classic storytelling (as defined by stuffy literary men in bowler hats like Nigel Watt’s classic story arc structure) defines the eight essential points of narrative:

 - Critical choice

-These points are great for novels, but not ideal for marketing spots.
+All eight of these narrative points are great for your next novel, but videos and content marketing only have seconds—literally—to hook viewers and tell your story.
 An animated explainer video just doesn’t have the time to meander.
-So, I’ve boiled the eight down to four video narrative staples:
+So, I’ve boiled the eight elements of a great narrative down to four essential video narrative staples:

 - The Introduction (Characters)

 - The Quest

 Remember the great example set by Ron, as we dive into what each of these mean for your video.